 A poor man’s cluster bomb.

-The battlefield threat is twofold, their use in intelligence gathering today and the potential for weaponisation tomorrow, and as can be seen, the latter is becoming a reality very soon.
+The battlefield threat is twofold, their use in intelligence gathering today and the potential weaponisation, both are a reality now.

 Regulation is also being increasingly used with technology solutions.

 The Blighter A400 radar has a published detection range for compact UAV of 6km.
-The Elvira radar from Dutch company Robin Radar was used to provide security for the G7 Summit in Bavaria last year.
+The Elvira radar from Dutch company Robin Radar is another good example.

 Means of defeat can be physical or electronic in nature.

 Blowing UAS out of the sky with anti-aircraft missiles or automatic cannons might be OK on the battlefield, but it is expensive and not very well suited to civilian areas were behind target effects might be more serious than the attack.
 Beyond highly kinetic means, and accepting geofencing and NOTAMS might only have limited utility against those with determination and malicious intent the two principal means of defeat are electronic and physical.

 Electronic attacks might include exploiting a cyber-vulnerability to remotely hijack the device, usually over WiFi or Bluetooth.
 An example of this is the Maldrone malware.
 However, with an increasing regulatory concern for flight safety, consumer devices will become increasingly difficult to exploit.
 Randomised frequency hopping and encryption for control links are being implemented on newer devices.
 Attacks against the GPS subsystems have proven to be effective but again, secondary positioning with GLONASS and inertial systems may blunt even this.

 Active RF jamming seems to be the most common active denial approach in the newer systems.